- Home

 In the calculation of the test of resources many students would find they are eligible for at least some level of assistance.

-However, it is not normally possible to accumulate the main grant with other grants, except for grants awarded by the county and regional councils.
+However, it is not normally otherwise possible to accumulate the main grant with other grants, except for grants awarded by the county and regional councils.

 ii.
-Loans
+Student Loans

 For those resident in France or the EEA it is possible to obtain a low interest loan from a bank of up to €15,000 repayable on a delayed basis.